canujohann/crowdfunding-web3-sample/readme.md

-# Kickstarter application sample
+# Coin starter

 Web3 sample project to intereact between a react application (NextJs) and a smart contract hosted on a ethereum blockchain (solidity).
-This project is largely inspired form this [awesome tutorial](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) available on udemy.
+This project is  inspired from this [tutorial](https://shorturl.at/bfhrJ) available on udemy.

-## stack
+## Stack

 - React (Nextjs)
 - Semantic-ui